What Is Kratom?

 Debate over kratom-related overdoses continues; a CDC study of 27,000 fatalities showed 91 deaths due to kratom, more than double the FDA’s earlier statistics, but most were ruled out as poly drug interactions.
 Overdose risk increases when people take cheap kratom with other illicit drugs.
 Additionally, no FDA regulation means no purity guarantee.
 Kratom Side Effects Include:

 - dry mouth

 - frequent urination

 Kava root can cause liver harm; cases of severe damage have been reported, but it is unknown how it caused it.
 Effects may still arise even in lower doses.

-FDA reported Risks of Kava:
+Risks of Kava

 - skin issues

 Individuals with a history of substance misuse are more likely to become addicted.
-Using it frequently, especially in high doses, increases the probability of dependency.
+Using it frequently, especially in high doses or using extracts, increases the probability of dependency.
 People can be dependant upon anything and the real disease of addcition is what has to be addressed before true healing and change can occur.